Hook: The Lesson That Cost Me $7,000

 Work Smarter:

-This Isn’t Fluff—It’s Brain Science:
+This Isn’t Fluff—It’s Brain Chemistry:

-4. Mistakes Are Tuition – Stop Wasting Them
+4. Mistakes Are Tuition—Stop Wasting Them

 The Post-Mortem Method:

 - What broke?
-(We skipped verification)
+(We skipped contract verification)

 - Why?
-(Rushed pre-production)
+(Rushed timeline, no double-check system)

 5. Failure Is Data, Not Destiny